kingsley-123/dagster-kafka-integration/README.md

 ﻿# Dagster Kafka Integration
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![Apache 2.0](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-A native Kafka integration for Dagster that enables streaming JSON data ingestion as Software Defined Assets.
+A native Kafka integration for Dagster that enables streaming JSON and Avro data ingestion as Software Defined Assets.

 ## The Problem
 Dagster has 50+ integrations but **no native Kafka support**.
-Data engineers working with streaming JSON data from APIs had to:
+Data engineers working with streaming data from APIs had to:
 - Build complex custom solutions
 - Use external tools outside Dagster orchestration
 - Lose observability and data lineage
-- Miss out on Dagster
-'
-s asset-based approach for streaming data
+- Miss out on Dagster's asset-based approach for streaming data

 ## The Solution
 This integration makes Kafka topics **first-class citizens** in Dagster:
 ✅ **Native asset materialization** from Kafka topics
-✅ **JSON schema handling** with automatic parsing
-✅ **Built-in observability** and data lineage
+✅ **JSON & Avro schema handling** with automatic parsing ✅ **Schema Registry integration** for enterprise Avro workflows ✅ **Built-in observability** and data lineage
 ✅ **Production-ready** with proper error handling
 ✅ **Simple configuration** - just point to your Kafka cluster

 ## Quick Start
 Turn any Kafka topic into a Dagster asset in just a few lines:

 ```python